hubtype/botonic/doc-botonic/docs/welcome.md

 ## Botonic and Hubtype

 Botonic is a project created by the [Hubtype](https://hubtype.com) team.
-Hubtype is a platform that allows companies to attend their customers on messaging apps by combining bots and humans.
+Hubtype is a platform that allows companies to attend to their customers on messaging apps by combining bots and humans.
 The easiest way to put your botonic bot in production is to deploy it to Hubtype, as it offers:

 - Easy deployments.